 What do we know about this sector of travellers?

-Tourism New Zealand has undertaken in-depth ski research for the Australian market, which can be accessed here.
+Tourism New Zealand undertook in-depth ski research for the Australian market in 2015 - you can access it here.

 Who are we targeting?

 - Young Adventurers and slightly older independent professionals from Australia, as both groups tend to be 'work hard, study hard, train hard, play hard' types.
 They typically travel with other people, most likely their partner and/or a group of friends who are travelling specifically to ski or snowboard.
 Along with skiing, they partake in other activities such as bungy jumping, jet boat rides and mountain biking and after-ski socialising, eating and drinking.

 - Young Adventurers from Japan, Singapore and Korea who share much in common with the Australian target groups, although their after-ski activities tend to centre more around eating and relaxing, such as soaking in hot pools, shopping and enjoying vineyard lunches.

 Key insight and our points of difference